-'''

 df -k /tmp

-'''

-If there is less than 400 MB of disk space available in the /tmp directory, then complete one of the following steps:
+If there is less than 400 MB of free disk space available in the /tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment. - Extend the file system that contains the /tmp directory.
 If necessary, contact your system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command:

-'''

 df -k

-'''